 They can be involved as much or as little as required by the Owners Corporation.
 Some committees might prefer to have the consultant manage everything from the initial scoping, through to overseeing the upgrade and the final inspection.

-Alternatively, you could get the consultant to perform the feasibility study and leave the rest of the project management to the members of the Executive Committee.
+Alternatively, you could get the consultant to perform the feasibility study and leave the rest of the project management to the members of the Strata Committee.
 It really is whatever works best for the Owners Corporation that will result in a hassle-free installation and smooth-running lifts.

 For more information on lift maintenance and modernisation, contact your Strata Manager at Netstrata.